Skip to content

 This was due to major losses related to weather events and the war in Ukraine often exceeding budgets, record inflation requiring reserve strengthening for more recent underwriting years; and higher interest rates leading to lower fair values for all major asset classes.

-A note from Goldman Sachs says that all four large European cap reinsurers have underperformed the market so far in 2022.
+A note from Goldman Sachs says that all four large European cap reinsurers have underperformed the market so far.

 That this was because of higher inflation, higher weather losses, potential Russia/Ukraine losses, and COVID losses.

-Inflation, whilst remaining a concern, is largely under control, companies already took action in Q4 2021 and pricing assumptions reflect a more cautious view on inflation; and the range of outcomes from Ukraine/Russia losses appears to be narrowing (albeit still highly uncertain).
+Inflation, whilst remaining a concern, is largely under control, companies already took action and pricing assumptions reflect a more cautious view on inflation; and the range of outcomes from Ukraine/Russia losses appears to be narrowing (albeit still highly uncertain).

 Three out of four reinsurers have decided to increase capital returns to shareholders.

-The momentum of reinsurance price increases across large parts of the business that were up for renewal in January 2023 accelerated significantly compared with 2022 for all four major European reinsurers.
+The momentum of reinsurance price increases across large parts of the business that were up for renewal accelerated significantly for all four major European reinsurers.

 Property lines of business and those specialty lines affected by the war in Ukraine showed the highest premium rate improvements.

-Fitch believes that a hard market environment with better prices and terms and conditions will help to improve underwriting margins in 2023, while the macro-economic uncertainty and financial market volatility will remain challenges this year.
+Fitch believes that a hard market environment with better prices and terms and conditions will help to improve underwriting margins, while the macro-economic uncertainty and financial market volatility will remain challenges this year.

 Hannover Re and Munich Re are well positioned and have the capital and capacity to take advantage of the hard market in property cat reinsurance.